pegros/PEG_SYS/README.md

 ℹ️ Within **CRM Analytics**, you may use multiple connections to your Org with different schedules, typically to synch:
 * Org limits on an hourly basis
-* Picklist values on a daily basis
+* Picklist values and Permissions on a daily basis
 * Org License and Storage on a weekly basis